pglez82/IFCB_quantification/README.md

 ##Data preparation

-All functions needed to process the data are in the file buildRData.R.
+All functions needed to process the data are in the file **buildRData.R**.
 The steps are the following:

 1. Read the images and from the download directory and process them (see function *buildBaseData()*)
 2. For quantification we need only the complete samples.
 In total we have more than 5000 samples but only 964 are complete (the list is in FULLY_ANNOTATED.RData).
 In this step we download the features of each image in the complete samples.
 The features are downloaded as CSV files from the IFCB Dashboard (see function *downloadFeatures()*)